 The victim is responsible for their own collision if their own actions caused the crash.
 Other causes can be a vehicle malfunction or another driver weaving into your lane, forcing you to swerve and crash.

 In those cases, you can file a claim with a car accident attorney.

 You can file a claim on another driver or pedestrian so long as you have evidence.
 Vehicle manufacturers can also be held liable for malfunctioning equipment with the right amount of proof.

 5. Low-Speed Collisions

 While being hit by a low-speed vehicle might not seem detrimental, you still need to resolve the case correctly.
-Victims tend to get minor injuries for low-speed collisions but often fail to report it correctly.
+Victims tend to get minor injuries from low-speed collisions but often fail to report them correctly.

 Let’s take a look at how low-speed collisions can be resolved here: